 Sometimes there is a trigger for depression.
 Life-changing events, such as bereavement, losing your job or even having a baby, can bring it on.

 People with a family history of depression are also more likely to experience it themselves.

 But you can also become depressed for no obvious reason.

 Find out more about the causes of depression.

 Depression is quite common and affects about one in 10 of us at some point.
 It affects men and women, young and old.

 Depression can also strike children.
-Studies have shown that about 4% of children aged five to 16 in the UK are affected by depression.
+Studies have shown that about 4% of children aged five to 16 in the UK are anxious or depressed.

 Treatment for depression involves either medication or talking treatments, or usually a combination of the two.
 The kind of treatment that your doctor recommends will be based on the type of depression you have.

 Many people with depression benefit by making lifestyle changes such as getting more exercise, cutting down on alcohol and eating more healthily.

 Self-help measures such as reading a self-help book or joining a support group are also worthwhile.